Security Policy - TerminaLLM

 - Credential Theft: Attackers gaining access to stored credentials

-- Man-in-the-Middle (MITM): Attackers intercepting SSH connections
+- Man-in-the-Middle (MITM): Attackers intercepting SSH connections OR proxy-to-Anthropic API traffic

 - Device Compromise: Attackers with physical or malware access to the device